-The Texas Health and Human Services Commission (HHSC) allows other state agencies to contract with HHSC to provide communication access for people who are deaf or hard of hearing.
+The Texas Health and Human Services Commission allows other state agencies to contract with HHSC to provide communication access for people who are deaf or hard of hearing.

-By doing so, the other agencies have access to the rate HHSC has negotiated with community partners statewide.
+By doing so, other agencies have access to the rate HHSC has negotiated with community partners statewide.
 The agencies request services through the HHSC community partners; HHSC receives and approves for payment, invoices for services, eliminating the need for continually issuing individual purchase orders for services.
-In addition, HHSC helps to ensure that appropriate and qualified services are provided.
+In addition, HHSC helps ensure appropriate and qualified services are provided.
 If you are interested in this program, email Krystina Flanigan.

-What is an IAC?
+What is an Inter-agency Contract?

-Inter-agency contracts (IACs) are contract agreements made between the HHS Office of Deaf and Hard of Hearing Services (DHHS) and other state agencies involving the delivery of communication access services to consumers or employees, or both, of certain state agencies.
-The IAC arrangement allows for state employees to obtain and cover the costs of communication access for their customers/patients/consumers who are deaf or hard of hearing.
+Inter-agency contracts are contract agreements made between the HHS Office of Deaf and Hard of Hearing Services and other state agencies involving the delivery of communication access services to consumers or employees, or both, of certain state agencies.
+The IAC arrangement allows state employees to obtain and cover the costs of communication access for their customers/patients/consumers who are deaf or hard of hearing.

 Current State Agencies Receiving Services